LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces-and-abstract-classes.rst

    implement *more than one* interface, you can only extend *one* class.
 #.
 Abstract classes may contain non-constant fields, while interfaces can only contain constant
    fields.
 #.
-Abstract classes should be used to collect and specify behavior by related classes, while an
+Abstract classes should be used to collect and specify behavior by *related* classes, while an
-   interface should be used to specify related behaviors that may be common across unrelated classes.
+   interface should be used to specify related behaviors that may be common across *unrelated* classes.

    .. admonition:: Example

-   Let's go back to our ``IFeedable`` interface.
+      Think about our ``IFeedable`` interface.
 If we want to add a ``Dog`` class to our application, we might implement the ``IFeedable`` interface for our ``Dog`` class.
 This makes sense as dogs are creatures that we feed.
 However, as dogs and cats are so different, it is unlikely that they would share many characteristics through a ``Pet`` class.

 Check Your Understanding
 ------------------------